Photo: Canberra ACT - Tourism Australia Copyright

 See map Canberra Tourist Map - Canberra Weather ACT.

 Pronounced ‘Can-bra’.
-The city was designed and founded partially to end the bickering between Melbourne and Sydney as being the real capital of Australia.
 Designed by Walter Burley Griffin, there are major national monuments, museums, art galleries and attractions located here.
-Most of these are located within the area of the city referred to as the Canberra Parliamentary Triangle.
+The majority are located within the area of the city referred to as the Canberra Parliamentary Triangle.

 The name, ’Canberra’ is an Aboriginal word meaning ’meeting place’.
 With its low level buildings, parks and idyllic scenery, its a great place for walks and bicycle rides, or even a picnic.

-Griffin envisioned the city to be spacious and low level, centered on Lake Burley Griffin Canberra.
+Walter Burley Griffin envisioned the city to be spacious and low level, centered on Lake Burley Griffin Canberra.
+Well worth a visit, is Lake Burley Griffin.
+Along the shores you walk, cycle, or even travel with a kayak or stand-up paddleboard.
 The lake itself is bordered by splendid parklands, making the city more than the political and diplomatic centre of the country, but an attraction in itself:

-A new free bus service has been launched to cater for the inner city of Canberra, which passes major tourist attractions and loops through the city centre:
+A scenic and relaxing tour of Canberra is the new free bus service has been launched to cater for the inner city of Canberra, which passes major tourist attractions and loops through the city centre:

-Australian War Memorial: A solemn tribute to the sacrifices made by Australians in all wars and conflicts, the Australian War Memorial is a must-visit for anyone interested in Australian history.
-Explore extensive galleries, pay respects at the Tomb of the Unknown Soldier, and witness the moving Last Post Ceremony.
+Australian War Memorial: The Australian War Memorial is a must-visit for anyone interested in Australian history.
+Explore the extensive galleries and pay respect at the Tomb of the Unknown Soldier.

 Parliament House: The heart of Australian democracy, Parliament House is where the nation’s laws are made.
 Take a tour of the building, observe proceedings in the House of Representatives and Senate chambers, and gain insights into the Australian political system.

-Questacon: Australia’s National Science and Technology Centre, Questacon is a wonderland of interactive exhibits, captivating live shows, and engaging encounters with scientists.
-Spark curiosity and ignite imaginations, making it a delightful destination for families with children.
+Questacon: Australia’s National Science and Technology Centre, Questacon has a great collection of interactive exhibits, captivating live shows and engaging encounters with scientists.
+Known for sparking youthful curiosity and igniting imaginations, making it a delightful destination for families with children.

 Mount Ainslie Lookout: Ascend to Mount Ainslie Lookout and be rewarded with breathtaking panoramic vistas of Canberra and its surrounds.
 Capture stunning photographs, enjoy a leisurely picnic, or simply soak in the serenity of this elevated vantage point.

-Museum of Australian Democracy: Delve into the rich tapestry of Australian democracy at the Museum of Australian Democracy, housed within the walls of Old Parliament House.
+Museum of Australian Democracy: Australian politics is on display at the Museum of Australian Democracy, housed within the walls of Old Parliament House.
 Explore interactive exhibits, gain insights into the nation’s political evolution, and discover the stories of those who have shaped Australia’s democratic landscape.

 National Museum of Australia: Embark on a captivating journey through time, exploring the rich history and diverse cultures that have shaped Australia.
 From the ancient origins of Aboriginal and Torres Strait Islander peoples to the nation’s modern-day achievements, the National Museum of Australia offers a comprehensive and engaging narrative of Australia’s past, present, and future.